How to Apply | Clinical Psychology PsyD

 - Social Psychology

-Prerequisite courses must be completed with an average of "B" or above before a student can matriculate into the program.
+Prerequisite courses must be completed with a "B-" or above before a student can matriculate into the program.
+These prerequisites do not need to be complete when application is submitted.

 - Official transcripts from all previous institutions attended